If You’ve Always Wanted to Learn

 Grow Step by Step, Week by Week

-Each week focuses on one clear layer, helping you understand both the music and the movement without overload.
+Each week builds one clear layer — connecting the music to the movement without overload.

 -